 Clean and rinse herbs.

 *It's important to wash herbs your herbs before dehydrating them in an air fryer.
-Although they may not have pesticides or herbicides on them, washing removes any dirt, debris, or pests that may on the plant.
+Although they may not have pesticides or herbicides on them, washing removes any dirt, debris, or pests that may be on the plant.
 It also helps you identify and pick out bad leaves.

 Dry herbs by placing them on paper towels.

-Pat herbs dry with more paper towel.
+Pat herbs dry with more paper towels.

 Place herbs in your air fryer drawer or air fryer basket.